rhx/SwiftGLib/Sources/GLib/GLib.docc/Troubleshooting.md

 # Troubleshooting

-Here are some common errors you might encounter and how to fix them.
+This section shows some common errors you might encounter and how to fix them.

 ## FFI Module Errors